harleydutton/tabula-rasa/tabula-rasa.md

 ### Items
 Unlike most other roleplaying games which have extensive tables for equipment, in Tabula I have opted to represent equipment as flavor.
 This means that armor, weapons, tools, vehicles, and treasure should be represented as flavor.
 Typically equipment will modify the difficulty of checks with relevant skills sometimes reducing the difficulty from `impossible` and effectively granting a character new abilities.

+### Money
+Money is represented as flavor in Tabula.
+Character points can be converted into minor purchases.
+Money-flavor represents a character's liquid assets or the stuff they have for trade.
+Money-flavor can be aliased to whatever the currency for you game is: `gold coins`, `spacebucks`, `dollars`, `bullets`, `litres (of water)`, etc. If you want to know more go visit the [Money](#money-1) section.
+Typically money can be spent on things on the settings store as long as you find a store selling that thing in-game.

 ### Social Flavor
 The in-game doors that position and status unlock are also represented by flavor.
 Typically this might look like `respected businessman`, `landed noble`, `kings advisor`, or `internet personality`.
 The effect of this stuff is purely RP and it will be up to the player to use it to its fullest.
 A character's job is always worth having as flavor because this has social implications in most societies.
 A character may or may not have a reputation but if they do it is worth putting down what it is and what group of people will know about it.